January 17th, 2021

 A moving celebration of faith took place on Saturday, June 13th, when Brian Trueman was ordained to the priesthood at St. Bernadette church in Winnipeg.
 To view photos of this blessed event, visit the Photo Gallery on the diocesan website’s homepage, or click here.
 The ordination Mass can be viewed on the Diocesan Facebook page.
 And don’t forget to click here for Christian Mutombo’s ordination to the transitional diaconate (Friday, June 5th) and to click here for Jean-Baptiste Nguyen's ordination to the priesthood (Saturday, June 6th).

-WARNING - BEWARE OF RECENT SCAM
+WARNING - BEWARE OF SCAMS

 Be advised that fraudulent emails have been going around using the name of our priests (Pastors) as bait.

-Recently, some people have received emails claiming to be from their Pastor (or a priest) asking for money.
+Some people have received emails claiming to be from their Pastor (or a priest) asking for money.
 In reality, criminals have collected the names of priests and are using their name/identity to deceive people.

 It is up to each person to identify fraudulent emails and eliminate them.